ethereum/ethereum-org/views/content/dao.md

         }
     }

-Another way to achieve the same goal would to create the a single signed integer to keep score of the votes and check if it was positive or negative on the end, but you'd have to convert the *unsigned integer* balanceOf into a *signed integer* using **int score = int(voteWeight);**
+Another way to achieve the same goal would be to create a single signed integer to keep score of the votes and check if it was positive or negative on the end, but you'd have to convert the *unsigned integer* balanceOf into a *signed integer* using **int score = int(voteWeight);**

 Using this DAO is exactly like the previous: members create new proposals, vote on them, wait until the deadline passes and then anyone can count the votes and execute it.